-Ever since beehive hair first appeared in the 1960s, it quickly became the look to be seen with.
-After being spotted on the heads of some of the biggest style icons of the era – including Audrey Hepburn and Brigitte Bardot – the conical ‘do firmly sealed its fate as one of the most recognisable hairstyles of all time.
+Beehive hair is a women’s retro hairstyle which gets its name from its characteristic conical (or beehive-like) shape.
+It first rose to popularity in the 1960s when big hair was the fashion and quickly became the look to be seen with.
+Spotted on the heads of some of the biggest style icons of the era, including Audrey Hepburn and Brigitte Bardot, it’s become one of the most recognisable hairstyles of all time.

 Section your hair.

-Then gently run your fingers through the hair, concentrating at the scalp.
-This will add shape and volume to your beehive, so it has a solid base.
+Using a comb or your fingers, lift the top section of hair at the back of your head and spray some VO5 Dry Backcomb Spray at the roots.
+This will add shape and volume to your beehive hairstyle so it has a solid base.

 Tease the hair.

 Take a small amount of hair from the top section and backcomb it to add volume.
 The more volume you can add here, the bigger your beehive will be!

 Smooth over the teased section of hair with a bristle brush to ensure there are no flyaways and you’re left with a dome shape.
 Be sure to brush gently so you don’t flatten any of the volume.